Submissions

 We are especially interested in projects that change our understanding of the field of post-World War II literature and culture, either by drawing attention to understudied subjects or by foregrounding new questions or methods.
 We emphasize historical and interdisciplinary approaches, and in most cases, we will not prioritize articles on single authors or works if the author is already a subject of extensive scholarship.

 Essays should be submitted as Word files and formatted according to the Chicago Manual of Style.
-Only in exceptional cases should articles exceed 12K words (not including notes).
+Only in exceptional cases should articles exceed 10K words including notes (no works cited necessary).
 In the event of such an exception, please include with your submission a rationale for the greater length.
 Please e-mail your attachment to submissions@post45.org.
 We do not accept simultaneous submissions or previously published work.

 Peer Review Editors: